apple/coremltools/docs-guides/source/convert-llm.md

 # Converting a Large Language Model

-The following example shows how to convert into Core ML an [OpenELM](https://huggingface.co/apple/OpenELM) model trained using PyTorch.
+The following example shows how to convert a PyTorch [OpenELM](https://huggingface.co/apple/OpenELM) model to Core ML.
 OpenELM is a family of Open Efficient Language Models.
 The small size variants are suitable for mobile and embedded language applications.

 In this example you do the following: